 command line options.

-sudoers file, or a path name.
-Path names may be relative
+option in the sudoers file, or a path name.
+Path names may

 TSID=ID string is logged via syslog or to the